gpuweb/gpuweb/proposals/subgroup-matrix.md

 ```

 **Preconditions**:<br>
-T is a subgroup matrix type with shader scalar type S.<br>
+T is a subgroup matrix type with component type C and shader scalar type S.<br>
 SA is an array with type S.<br>
 AS is storage or workgroup.<br>
 AM is read or read_write.